 - Threats are nothing but barriers to entry in primary markets.
 These may include staff shortage, legal hurdles or too many competitors.

 3. Finalize budget, timeline and target audience: When trying to figure out how to start with your marketing strategy, it is critical to identify budget, timeline and target audience.
 Identifying these three elements will help you focus your efforts and determine what will work best for your practice and business objectives.
 If you have a limited budget, try focusing your marketing strategies around social media, which will have the greatest impact for your hard-earned dollar.
 However, if your budget is flexible, you can look at paid ad campaigns that focus on branding.
 Having a defined timeline will help you stay focused and will ensure you complete the first objective before moving on to next one.
-If your marketing efforts are time-sensitive, paid ad campaigns are one of the most impactful channels that deliver almost instant results.
+If your healthcare marketing efforts are time-sensitive, paid ad campaigns are one of the most impactful channels that deliver almost instant results.
 If you have the staff to help you execute marketing plans, make sure everyone is on the same track and your objectives are aligned.

 Properly defining your target market will help reduce unnecessary ad spend.
 For instance, while an extensive Facebook ad campaign will look impressive, if your target audience is not using Facebook to search for a nearby plastic surgeon, even the best campaign will not yield the desired results.
 Similarly, if you are trying to target millennials, then allocating your ad budget toward traditional radio as opposed to LinkedIn or Pinterest may be a missed opportunity.